Luna-Exchange/avalanche-rewards-projects/README.md

 3. **Review Process**: The team at Insomnia Labs will review your submission.
 We may contact you if we need clarifications or have suggestions to enhance your mission.

-4. **Launch**: Upon approval, we'll merge your PR, and your mission will go live.
+4. **Launch**: Upon approval, we'll merge your PR, and your mission will go live on Avalanche Rewards.

 ## Mission JSON Structure